 Many sponsors are developing and implementing electronic systems that allow the University to submit proposals electronically either through the internet or via e-mail.
 Despite the method of submission, Sponsored Projects review and endorsement of proposals requesting extramural funding is required prior to submission to the sponsor.
 OR requires submission of all proposals 48 hours in advance of agency deadline.

-ISBER staff will act as a liaison between the UCSB Office of Research and principal investigator(s).
+ISBER staff will act as a liaison between the UCSB Office of Research and principal investigator.

-To coordinate the campus review of proposal and facilitate signature from campus Sponsored Projects Officer(s).
+ISBER will coordinate the review of the proposal and facilitate signature from the campus Sponsored Projects Officer.

-After endorsement by appropriate UCSB officials, ensure that the appropriate number of copies are forwarded to the funding agency for review or submit online on behalf of UC Regents.
+After endorsement by appropriate UCSB officials, ISBER will ensure that the appropriate number of copies are forwarded to the funding agency for review or submit online on behalf of UC Regents.